BackofenLab/IntaRNA/README.md

 ```

 Nucleotide encodings different from `ACGUT` are rewritten as `N` and the respective
-positions are not considered to form base pairs (and this ignored).
+positions are not considered to form base pairs (and thus ignored).
-Thymine `T` encodings are replaced by uracil `U`, since a `ACGU`-only
+Thymine `T` encodings are replaced by uracil `U`, since we apply an RNA-only
-energy model is used.
+energy model.

 For a list of general program argument run `-h` or `--help`.
 For a complete
 list covering also more sophisticated options, run `--fullhelp`.